-We use journaling in our programs as a tool to help students stimulate curiosity and make sense of the world around them.
-By asking them to sketch and write about what they see, feel and imagine, they are encouraged to beyond the obvious.
+Open Minds uses journaling in its programs as a tool to help students stimulate curiosity and make sense of the world around them.
+By asking them to sketch and write about what they see, feel and imagine, they are encouraged to go beyond the obvious.
 This allows for emotional connections that cement their learning.

 This type of experience asks children to observe and reflect on their surroundings.
 This inspires them to make careful observations and thoughtful interpretations – setting the stage for inquiry.